-Finance costs increased by 39.2% or HK\$6,698,000 for the year ended 31 December 2023.
-Such an increase was mainly due to the increase in interests at floating rates incurred on bank borrowings and on a loan from a fellow subsidiary following the general rise in interest rate.
+Finance costs for the year ended 31 December 2024 increased by 3.5% or HK\$828,000.
+Such increase was primarily due to the increase in interests at floating rates incurred on loans from a fellow subsidiary following the general rise in interest in 2024 and the increase in the amount advanced from a fellow subsidiary in 2024.